 Myths and Facts About Diabetes

-FACT: Without diabetes and when your blood sugar is normal with an A1c <5.7%, you have full function of your pancreas.
+FACT: When your blood sugar is normal and your A1c <5.7%, you have full function of your pancreas.

 FACT: When you are diagnosed with prediabetes, you only have about 50% of your pancreas working.